msimonborg/odd_job/README.md

 ```

 The scheduling functions return a unique timer reference which can be read with `Process.read_timer/1` and
-cancelled with `OddJob.cancel_timer/1`, which will cancel execution of the job itself *and* cause the scheduler process to exit.
-When the timer is up the job will be sent to the pool and can no longer be aborted.
+cancelled with `OddJob.cancel_timer/1`, which will cancel execution of the job itself *and* clean up after
+itself by causing the scheduler process to exit.
+When the timer is up the job will be sent to the pool and
+can no longer be aborted.

 ```elixir
 ref = OddJob.perform_after(5000, :job, fn -> :will_be_canceled end)